 Select the associated aircraft using the Assign Aircraft Types to the Camera button.
-It will first ask if you wish to assign multiple camera views to aircraft types, you can say No. Select the All Aircraft Types entry to make the view global, alternatively highlight all the associated aircraft types and click OK.
+Select the All Aircraft Types entry to make the view global, alternatively highlight all the associated aircraft types and click OK.
 N.B If the client FSX is using a dummy or simple aircraft (recommended for performance reasons when you are viewing scenery only and not external views of the aircraft) then ensure your assigned aircraft types are set to All Aircraft Types.